ucdavis-bioinformatics-training/2019-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

 After returning to your home directory (just enter 'cd' by itself), verify that the two following commands are equivalent (replacing, as usual, 'username' with your actual username):

-    cd ../../home/username/; pwd  # pwd gives you your Present Working Directory; semicolons *complete* commands just like the '\n' (newline character) does cd ../../../../../../home/../home/username/; pwd
+    cd ../../home/username/; pwd  # pwd gives you your Present Working Directory semicolons *complete* commands just like the '\n' (newline character) does

+    cd ../../../../../../home/../home/username/; pwd

 Why might these very different-looking commands be equivalent??